FirePing32/PyPSI/README.md

     --category TEXT       A Lighthouse category to run; if none are given, only Performance category will be run

+    --metrics TEXT        Returns metrics of a particular field in response object

     --locale TEXT         The locale used to localize formatted results --stratergy TEXT      The analysis strategy (desktop or mobile) to use, and desktop is the default